KaylaCynthia/SEProject/README.md

 <br>

+## 👤Developer & Roles
+- Natania Maria Kurniawan (Team Manager)
+- Angelina Jennifer Graciela (Game Designer)
+- Clarabelle Karin Wijaya (Game Artist)
+- Jeslyn Marianne Djunaidy (UI/UX Programmer)
+- Kayla Cynthia Lukman (Game Programmer)
+<br>

+## 🕹️Play Game
+Currently in development phase
+<br>

 ## 🔴About
 GrowYuk!, a cozy cooking simulation management game where you can cook and serve food for pregnant women, or women with children.
 This game aims to educate the amount of nutrition needed to foster pregnancy or toddlers.
 I wrote the inventory system, cooking mechanics, daily receipt mechanics, customer spawner, bento managing, and game manager.
 This are some details of GrowYuk!'s development presented.
-<br>

-## 🕹️Play Game
-Currently in development phase
-<br>

-## 👤Developer & Contributions
-- Natania Maria Kurniawan (Team Manager)
-- Angelina Jennifer Graciela (Game Designer)
-- Clarabelle Karin Wijaya (Game Artist)
-- Jeslyn Marianne Djunaidy (UI/UX Programmer)
-- Kayla Cynthia Lukman (Game Programmer)
+I used 14 days to complete all the mechanics that are needed for the game (8 hours a day).
 <br>

 ## 📂Files description